psyb0t/websiteMaster.php/README.md

 `rewrite_rules`

-This declaration specifies the name of the arguments found in a URL and the argument names which will get the values which will then be passed to the template.
+This declaration specifies the name of the arguments found in a URL which will get the values from the URL according to the regex pattern.
+If an argument is given and the pattern does not apply, an exception is thrown.

 __Eg. :__
 ```